devjenko/theICTVault/README.md

-# The ICT Test Vault
+# The ICT Exam Portal

 A web-based exam portal dashboard for managing and accessing term-wise examination resources.